Macro Aftermath Archived

 AI Overview

-Alan Greenspan, who served as the Federal Reserve Chairman from 1987 to 2006, died from complications of Parkinson's disease.
-Known as "the Maestro," Greenspan steered the U.S. economy through various challenges, including the 1987 stock market crash and the 2001 recession.
+What happened: Alan Greenspan, the influential economist who served as Chair of the Federal Reserve from 1987 to 2006, has passed away at the age of 100.
+Known as "the Maestro," Greenspan steered U.S. monetary policy under four presidents and helped establish the Fed's credibility.
+His tenure saw significant events like the 1987 stock market crash and the dot-com bubble.

 Timeline